 Medusa's story has been told countless times throughout literature: she's that chick with snakes for hair, who turns men to stone with a glance.
 But how she got that way is pretty awful: Medusa was a normal, beautiful young priestess in service to Athena.
 Poseidon thought she was hot, and sexually assaulted her.
 Athena was enraged that Medusa had "broken her vow of chastity," so she transformed Medusa into a hideous Gorgon as punishment. ...talk about blaming the victim, jeez.

 The Hunchback of Notre-Dame

-Before there was Dracula or any of his sexy vampire descendants, there was the confusing Victorian serial called Varney the Vampire.
+Dracula or any of his sexy vampire descendants, there was the confusing Victorian serial called Varney the Vampire.
 It introduced most of the major vampire tropes we know today, even though the authors seemed... not quite sure if they wanted Varney to be an actual vampire, or just a guy who acts like a vampire.
 The plot is not very consistent.
 But, by the end of the series, Varney is clearly a tragic figure, cursed with vampirism, who keeps trying to cure his vampire ways until he finally throws himself into Mount Vesuvius.
+Click here to buy.